Half-spherical twists on derived categories of coherent sheaves: Introduction

 Let $X$ be a complex projective variety and $D^b(X)$ be the bounded derived category of coherent sheaves on $X$.
 The group consisting of the isomorphism classes of $\bC$-linear exact autoequivalences of $D^b(X)$ is denoted by $\Auteq{D^b(X)}$.
-There are always three types of autoequivalences for any $X$: pulling back by automorphisms of $X$, tensoring line bundles, and the shift functor.
-Elements of the subgroup
+There are always three fundamental types of autoequivalences for any $X$: pulling back by automorphisms of $X$, tensoring with line bundles, and the shift functor.
+The subgroup generated by these autoequivalences

-of $\Auteq{D^b(X)}$ generated by them are called \emph{standard autoequivalences}.
+is denoted by $A(X)$ and its elements are called \emph{standard autoequivalences}.

-Bondal and Orlov \cite{MR1818984} showed that $A(X) = \Auteq{D^b(X)}$ holds when $X$ is smooth projective and the canonical bundle $\omega_X$ or its dual is ample.
-The simplest example that breaks this assumption is the case when $X$ is an elliptic curve.
-We have an exact sequence
+Bondal and Orlov \cite{MR1818984} showed that $A(X) = \Auteq{D^b(X)}$ holds when $X$ is smooth projective, and either the canonical bundle $\omega_X$ or its dual is ample.
+The simplest example that does not satisfy this condition is an elliptic curve.
+In that case, we have an exact sequence

-for an elliptic curve $X$, as a special case of Orlov's result \cite{MR1921811} for abelian varieties, which goes back to the work of Mukai \cite{MR607081} where non-trivial (auto-)equivalences of derived categories of abelian varieties were discovered.
-The group homomorphism $\theta$ is given by the action on the Grothendieck group $K(X) \cong \bZ^2$.
-In this case, there is indeed a non-standard equivalence $T_\cO \in \Auteq{D^b(X)} \setminus A(X)$, which is an example of \emph{twist functors along spherical objects}, or \emph{spherical twists} for short, introduced by Seidel and Thomas \cite{MR1831820}.
+This is a special case of Orlov's result \cite{MR1921811} for abelian varieties, which goes back to the work of Mukai \cite{MR607081} where non-trivial (auto-)equivalences of derived categories of abelian varieties were discovered.
+The group homomorphism $\theta$ is given by the action on the numerical Grothendieck group $K_{num}(X) \cong \bZ^2$ and one has $A(X) \subsetneq \Auteq{D^b(X)}$ by computing the image $\theta(A(X))$.
+To construct non-standard autoequivalences explicitly, the notion of \emph{twist functors along spherical objects}, or \emph{spherical twists} for short, introduced by Seidel and Thomas \cite{MR1831820}, is useful.
+For example, the twist $T_{\cO_X}$ along the structure sheaf $\cO_X$ is not standard when $X$ is an elliptic curve.

-There are several other varieties whose autoequivalence groups are (partially) determined.
-They include toric surfaces \cite{MR3162236}, $K3$ surfaces \cite{MR2553878, MR3592689}, elliptic surfaces \cite{MR3568337}, the minimal resolution of $A_n$-singularities \cite{MR2198807, MR2629510}, and some singular curves \cite{MR2264663, 2020arXiv201108288O}.
-Spherical twists and group homomorphisms similar to $\theta$ in \eqref{eq:autoequivalence_of_elliptic_curve} play essential roles in these researches.
+There are several other varieties for which the autoequivalence groups are (partially) determined.
+They include toric surfaces \cite{MR3162236}, $K3$ surfaces \cite{MR2553878, MR3592689}, elliptic surfaces \cite{MR3568337}, the minimal resolution of $A_n$-singularities \cite{MR2198807, MR2629510}, and some singular curves \cite{MR2264663, opperJEMS}.
+The most fundamental tools to study autoequivalence groups in these studies are spherical twists and group actions on the Grothendieck group (or other suitable spaces) like $\theta$ in \eqref{eq:autoequivalence-of-elliptic-curve}.